 Breaking through the noise

-A quick look at the Google results for your search words might leave you feeling a bit concerned, but it’s less worrying than it might seem at first glance.
+A Google through the results for your search words might leave you feeling a bit concerned, but it’s less worrying than it might seem at first glance.

 However, it’s a little more complex (and a little less intimidating) than that.
 For example: